 Set up the music playlist before you head out or put your passenger in charge of DJing, set your cell phone to silent, and pull over if there’s a real reason you have to shuffle through the bag that’s behind your seat.

-Beyond the check engine lights and a full tank of gas, there are a number of things a safe driver knows about his or her car.
+Beyond the check engine lights and a full tank of gas, there are several things safe drivers know about their cars.
 Being aware of how your car operates is vital to your safety and your wallet’s health.
-Knowing the sounds your car makes, the movements it makes, and the feeling of driving different speeds can help you identify if anything ever goes wrong.
+Knowing the sounds your car makes, the movements it makes, and the feeling of driving at different speeds can help you identify if anything ever goes wrong.

 Eyes on the prize

-It’s easy to get flustered, frustrated, or even aggressive.
+It’s easy to get flustered, frustrated, or even aggressive by the actions of other drivers.
 Remember, it’s better to show up a few minutes late to something than to not show up at all.
-Accidents are preventable and if every driver focused his or her attention only on driving, the roads would be safer.
-While it may seem like accidents happen to everyone else, remember that one glance away from the road can be enough time to put yourself, passengers, and any other drivers in danger.
-None of us are perfect, but constantly reminding yourself of safe driving practices is certainly a step in the right direction.
+Collisions are preventable, and if every driver focuses only on driving, the roads would be safer.
+While it may seem like accidents happen to everyone else, remember that one glance away from the road can be enough time to put yourself, your passengers, and other drivers in danger.
+None of us are perfect, but constantly reminding yourself of safe driving practices is undoubtedly a step in the right direction.